drittesmoskaubrot/MQTTAndroid/README.md

 The current PATH set up is for my Machine you most likely have to change those Paths corresponding to your enviroment!

-Once you have changed the enviroment variable simply execute compile.sh
+Once you have changed the enviroment variables simply execute compile.sh

 * make it executable